 “Truth against Rumour,” 16/3 (Verona: Fedrigoni, 2016).
 Offset printing, page size 218 x 266 mm, 16 pp. “This Is a Printing Office” was written by Beatrice Warde, 1932.
 Korean stock-market report was taken from Yonhap News, online edition, 31 March 2016.

-16/3 is the third volumne of a series published by the Italian paper manufacturer Fedrigoni.
+16/3 is the third volume of a series published by the Italian paper manufacturer Fedrigoni.
 Twenty-four designers have been invited to contribute to the series.
-Each designer was assigned a 16-page space, a paper to work with, and no particular constraint in terms of content and design.
+Each designer was assigned a sixteen-page space, a paper to work with, and no other constraints in terms of content and design.
 Our piece starts with a custom typeface.
 At first glance, it would look like a skeletal take on Gill Sans.
 Upon closer inspection, the strokes turn out to be lines of text: a newspaper report on stock market fluctuations.

-The typeface is used to set “This is a printing office,” a manifesto written by Beatrice Warde in 1932, at the height of “new traditionalism” of typography in Britain.
-It was also a time when a promotional manager of the Monotype Corporation could argue, apparently without any sense of irony, for the vital role of printing in civilized societies: in conveying information, preserving konwledge, and thus providing solid — material — common ground on which people could communicate and debate with each other.
-Can printers, typographers and designers today still be pround of being the “armoury of fearless truth”?
-In this “post-factual” world, can we still protect the common ground against the agents of “whispering rumour” that are haunting the internet and distorting the people’s judgment?
+The typeface is used to set “This Is a Printing Office,” a manifesto written by Beatrice Warde in 1932, at the height of “new traditionalism” of typography in Britain.
+It was also a time when a promotional manager of the Monotype Corporation could argue, apparently without any sense of irony, for the vital role of printing in civilized societies: in conveying information, preserving knowledge, and thus providing solid — material — common ground on which people could communicate and debate with each other.
+Can printers, typographers, and designers today still be proud of being the “armoury of fearless truth”?
+In this “post-truth” world, can we still protect the common ground against the agents of “whispering rumour” that are haunting the internet and distorting the people’s judgment?